Why you need a lab assistant when you breadboard

 - Learn how to design the Bank Alarm to obtain the above schematic.

-- Wire up the actual circuit using the under US$10 Home Laboratory Kit and observe the results
+- Wire up the actual circuit using the low cost Home Laboratory Kit and compare the results.

 In the design, a 3 input NOR gate was used.
 In our schematic, we used 2 2 input NOR gates.
 Logic-wise, they are equivalent as they have the same truth table.
 The schematic has been modified to reduce the number of different ICs needed in actual breadboarding.